Guys, I have big news.

 These neighbourhoods are dangerous:

 The first group of neighbourhoods I've listed are generally safe to walk around at all hours.
 Nevertheless, I'd recommend being in a group if you are going to be walking around at night, especially if you're a woman.
-Two girls I know have been robbed - one in Condesa and one in Polanco - so keep your guard up regardless of where you are.
+A few girls I know have been robbed - one in Condesa, one in Polanco one in Centro - so keep your guard up regardless of where you are.

-If you are going to take a taxi in Mexico City (I'd suggest UBER instead) try not to take one that's parked.
+If you are going to take taxis while living in Mexico City (I'd suggest UBER instead) try not to take one that's parked.
 Although rare, express kidnappings still happen here.
 Usually, these criminal taxi drivers will wait outside an expensive bar or nightclub in a good area to scope out a victim.
 For this reason, you'll be safer walking to the nearest street and hailing one that's moving.